 Poetry Workshops

-Have you ever experienced the magical powers of poetry?
+Have you ever noticed the magical powers of poetry?

-We believe isolation, loneliness and disconnection within and between communities are the underlying causes of almost all the issues we face as a country - the mental health crisis, widening inequality and social polarisation.
-If we can tackle loneliness we can unlock the solutions to many other problems too.
+We believe connection and togetherness is the solution to almost all the issues we face as a country - the mental health crisis, widening inequality and social polarisation.

 -